 - an understanding of forestry investment analysis and be able to evaluate typical financial investments in forestry.

 - knowledge of resource management planning over time at the stand level and be able to describe desired future conditions of forest stands and develop a plan to effectively achieve those conditions.

 - knowledge of intertemporal management and planning at the forest and landscape levels, and be able to develop alternative management scenarios for forest lands and describe their relative impacts on forest products, environmental services, social amenities, cultural and other resource values.

 - an understanding of the importance of communication in both planning and practice settings, and be able to communicate effectively with co-workers and stakeholders on forest resource issues and practices.

-The core curriculum in Forest Management is a broad-based education, including basic courses in mathematics, statistics, biology and ecology, the physical and social sciences, professional courses in forest biology and ecology and forest management, and at least 6 months of work experience.
-Strength in a specific area is obtained by selecting an option in one of the following areas (which serve to fulfill the 180 credits for graduation):
+The core curriculum in Forest Management is a broad-based education, including basic courses in mathematics, statistics, biology and ecology, the physical and social sciences, professional courses in forest biology and ecology and forest management, and at least 6 months of work experience (12 months for those participating in the Cooperative Education Internship Program).